 Error 0x80300024 can also occur during Windows installation if the hard drive where you are installing Windows is not installed at the top of the boot order.
-So, to get fix of the error, you need to adjust the driver in your computer’s BIOS on startup.
+So, to get fix the error, you need to adjust the driver in your computer’s BIOS on startup.
 To do so, follow these steps:

 - Boot your PC.

 - Now, you need to access the BIOS setup of your computer.
-You might need to press the F1, F2, or Del key to do this.
+You might need to press the F1, F2, or Del keys to do this.
 However, the key for accessing the BIOS screen varies, depending on the brand of your PC.
 So, it is best that you consult your manual to know which key to press.